mbroton/browsy/README.md

 ## Why browser-task?

+* **🔌 Simple HTTP API:** Clean API for submitting tasks, checking status, and retrieving results.
+Perfect for integration into existing workflows.

+* **🌐 Browser Automation Ready:** Execute tasks like screenshot generation, PDF rendering, HTML previews or web scraping with Playwright.
+Supports both URL and raw HTML inputs.

-* **🛠 Self-Contained:** No need for PostgreSQL, Kafka, or RabbitMQ—just run it locally or in a container.
+* **🛠 Self-Contained:** No need for PostgreSQL, Redis, or message queues—just a lightweight, independent service that runs locally or in a container.

-* **🌐 Browser Automation Ready:** Execute tasks like web scraping, form submissions, and testing workflows with Playwright.

-* **📋 Persistent Queue:** SQLite ensures tasks persist even if the server or workers restart.
+* **📋 Persistent Queue:** SQLite ensures tasks persist even if the server or workers restart, providing ACID compliance without external dependencies.

+## Use Cases

+* **Screenshot generation:** send a URL or raw HTML to the service and get a screenshot of the rendered page **(included in the template)**.

+* **PDF Rendering:** submit a URL or HTML payload to generate and download a PDF of the page **(included in the template)**.

+* **Basic Web Scraping:** extract data from a webpage, such as text or metadata.

+* **Static HTML Previews:** convert raw HTML input into rendered page previews for QA or content review.

 ## How It Works